 In many bigger cities, you will find CDFI’s that exist to help increase the financial fluency and power of lower-income neighborhoods.

-These CDFI’s will offer Credit-Builder Loans to people located in their community at very low rates and excellent payment terms.
+These CDFI’s will offer CBLs to people located in their community at very low rates and excellent payment terms.

-Check with your local Community Development Financial Institution to see if they offer a Credit-Builder Loan program.
+Check with your local Community Development Financial Institution to see if they have such a program.

-You often find lending circles working within local communities with the goal of credit building.
+You often find lending circles working within local communities with the goal of credit building and credit education.

 The way they work is that a group of people each pay a set amount each month into a financial institutionally regulated account.